Formula Engine

-Note that this documentation refers to the Formula engine used in Datasert online products like Brobench/Realtask/Realsync/Metasync etc., The formula engine used in Realfire product is different and documented at here
+Note that this documentation refers to the Formula engine used in Datasert online products like Brobench/Realtask/Realsync/Metasync etc., The formula engine used in Realfire product is different and documented here

 Concepts